harmslab/topiary/docs/source/protocol.rst

 Before reconstructing a phylogenetic tree and ancestors, we recommend inspecting and possibly editing the alignment.
 We recommend using `aliview <aliview-link_>`_ for this purpose.
-There are differing views on whether to manually edit an alignment.
+There are differing views on whether or not to manually edit an alignment.
 Manual edits are subjective, but there are also "obvious" instances where automatic alignment software does poorly.
+We usually edit our alignments using the following protocol.
-When we do phylogenetics projects, we usually make the following small changes to our alignment. :emph:`If you modify your alignment manually, it should be included in any publication so others can reproduce/evaluate your work.` We recommend including the final topiary csv file as a supplemental file, as this has all accessions and the modified alignment in a single table.
+:emph:`If you modify your alignment manually, it should be included in any publication so others can reproduce/evaluate your work.` We recommend including the final topiary *.csv* file as a supplemental file with your manuscript, as this has all sequence accessions and the final alignment in a single table.

 .. danger::